How to Succeed With IBM Sub-Capacity Licensing

-With today’s technology heading towards extreme measures of virtualization and a variety of different strategies of deploying into the cloud, it has never been so important for companies to understand how to get the most out of IBM's Sub-capacity pricing option.
+With today’s technology heading toward extreme measures of virtualization and a variety of different strategies of deploying into the cloud, it has never been so important for companies to understand how to get the most out of IBM’s Sub-capacity pricing option.
 Easier said than done, right?
 Because it is so essential for organizations to know how to calculate and maximize their IBM licensing, we are breaking it down to help you understand how Sub-capacity licensing works and sharing a few tips to help your organization move towards success.

 Per IBM, “Sub-capacity licensing lets you license an eligible software product for less than the full capacity of your server or group of servers.”

 The easiest way to determine the difference between Sub-capacity and full capacity licensing is that consumption/deployment is calculated by:

 - Sub-Capacity = # of cores on the virtual machine (VM)

 - Full Capacity = # of cores on the physical host

 Full Capacity vs. Sub-Capacity – Why It Matters?